pass-the-salt/2018/README.md

 ```

-Then add the CGI URL to a Github webhook and we're done.
+Then add the CGI URL to a Github webhook:
+Go to the settings of your repository, click on "webhooks & Services" and "Add webhook".